Former police chief weighs in as Killian considers shutting down police department for a year

 KILLIAN - The town of Killian may be without its police department for the next year.

-After Tuesday night’s blow to the Killian police department, Mayor Caleb Atwell says the town must make cuts to move forward.
+After Tuesday night’s blow to the Killian Police Department, Mayor Caleb Atwell says the town must make cuts to move forward.

 "If you believe you can do the right thing, you've got to try, and that's what I'm doing," Atwell said.
 "I have to get us off the Legislative Auditor’s noncompliance list, because we got a late audit report that is holding up funds the town was allocated last year."

-Former police chief Tim Henderson says the Killian police department currently includes just three people: the chief and two officers.
+Former police chief Tim Henderson says the Killian Police Department currently includes just three people: the chief and two officers.

-He says the Livingston parish sheriff’s office already handles 60 to 70 percent of their calls.
+He says the Livingston Parish Sheriff’s Office already handles 60 to 70% of their calls.

-"It’s probably going to stress the Sheriff’s Department a little bit, having to funnel some of the resources there.
+"It’s probably going to stress the sheriff’s department a little bit, having to funnel some of the resources there.
 Deputies work hard, and they’re going to be asked to extend coverage in an area they only partially cover," Henderson said.

 Atwell is proposing to suspend the police department for at least a year; during that time, the sheriff’s office would take over full patrol and response duties in the area.